Nursing & Health Services

 The COVID vaccine is an optional vaccine being offered to students 12 and older.
 Please call the County Health Dept. or your child's healthcare provider with questions or to schedule an appointment for you child.

-A dental and physical exam is required prior to first school entry.
-Those are recommended yearly with copies sent to school for students entering Pre-K, 2nd, 7th and 12th grade.
+Both a physical and dental exam are required prior to the child's first school entry into PreK or Kindergarten.
+Those are recommended, but not required, yearly with copies sent to school for students entering 2nd, 7th and 12th grade.

 Parents/Guardians and students, as we all work together to ensure we have a successful Back to School experience, please review the following: